Greginkansas/-openhab-openhab1wiki/Samples-Tricks.md

  	Light.sendCommand(hue + ",100,100")
  end
 ```
-A rule, which reacts flexible on natural soken sentences:
+A rule, which reacts flexible on natural spoken sentences:
 ```
 rule "Voice control"
 when